mingming-lu/lmm/README.md

 make
 ```

-The lmm derectory should be put in $GOPATH/src
+The lmm directory should be put in $GOPATH/src